 Your trekking poles will be your best friend on this trip.
 I had never used them before I did Mount Kilimanjaro and now I don’t go on a hike without them.
 Trekking poles the twist together to stay in place are the worst and will end up getting shorter and shorter throughout your day.
 Get ones that clamp in place like these black diamond trekking poles.

 An amazingly puffy down jacket will be your best friend as you trek higher and higher up and above the clouds.
 Make sure you’re getting one with over 650 down fill so you’ll be warm enough on summit night.
 You’re going to look like the Stay Puffed Marshmallow Man, but that’s OK cause everyone else will too.
-I’ve had my Patagonia Down with It Jacket with 700 down fill for a few years now and love it!

 Last but not least a water bladder and a Nalgene water bottle.
 I talk about this more in depth in the hydration section of this post.

-Tip #3 for rocking Mount Kilimanjaro: Training
+Tips for Kilimanjaro: Training

 If you think you’re going to stroll on to the Mount Kilimanjaro without training, you’re kidding yourself.
 While it is a trekking mountain and doesn’t require any technical or mountaineering training, making sure you complete some sort of physical training prior to the hike.